 - If there is anything else you need to do, Customer Service will tell you. - You can also write your complaint and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - Complaints related to Medicare Part D must be made within 60 calendar days after you had the problem you want to complain about.
-All other types of complaints may be filed at any time. - If we cannot resolve your complaint within the next business day, we will send you a letter within 5 calendar days of receiving your complaint letting you know that we received it. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint" and respond to your complaint within 24 hours.
+All other types of complaints may be filed at any time. - We will send you a letter within 5 calendar days of receiving your complaint letting you know that we received it and a resolution letter within 30 days of receiving your complaint. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint" and respond to your complaint within 24 hours.
 If you have an urgent problem that involves an immediate and serious risk to your health, you can request a "fast complaint" and we will respond within 72 hours.